pippinbarr/cart253-2020/modules/04/booleans.md

 ## Built-in Boolean variables

 p5 provides a number of built-in variables that contain __Boolean values__.
-That is, variables that will be either `true` or `false` depending on the program's current state.
+That is, variables that can contain either `true` or `false` depending on what's happening.

 The two most immediately useful are `mouseIsPressed` and `keyIsPressed`.